Deomorphisme/Deomorphisme.github.io/_posts/2025-03-15-SQL_Murder.md

 Only **Jeremy Bowers** left as a suspect.
 It seems Joe Germuska doesn't owns a car.
 `plate number="0H42W2" | car make="Chevrolet" | car_model="Spark LS"`

+- *Let's check the annual income of our suspect* `annual income=$10500`
+Hard to guess the motive!
+Seems not a killer for hire.
+May be police already interviewed him.

 - *Let's check our suspect*

 ```sql